-Repo orting Requirements no longer effective July 1, 2026: Requirement Category 1 Category 2 Catego ry 3 l tuition revenue for approved programs for the us fiscal year: Туре Туре Туре 2 a. \$500,000 or less Notice to Reader 12 (Compilation Engagement) Notice to Reader (Compilation Engagement) Institution has cont certificat Less than 2 years: Notice to Reader (Compilation Engagement) • b.
-Greater than \$500,000 but no more than \$1,000,000 Review Engagement Review Engagement Review Enga agement C. Greater than \$1,000,000 but no more than \$5,000,000 Review Engagement Review Engagement Audited financia l statements d.
-Greater than \$5,000,000 Audited financial statements Audited financial statements Audited financia l statements
+Reporting requirements in effect until July 1, 2026: Requirement Category 1 Category 2 Category 3 Annual tuition revenue for approved programs for the previous fiscal year: Туре Туре Туре a. \$500,000 or less Notice to Reader 13 (Compilation Engagement) Notice to Reader (Compilation Engagement) Institution has continuously held a certificate for: Less than 2 years: More than 2 Notice to Reader years: Review (Compilation Engagement Engagement) b.
+Greater than \$500,000 but no more than \$1,000,000 Review Engagement Review Engagement Review Engagement c.
+Greater than \$1,000,000 but no more than \$5,000,000 Review Engagement Review Engagement Audited financial statements d.
+Greater than \$5,000,000 Audited financial statements Audited financial statements Audited financial statements

-12 New Notice to Reader standards: In order for institutions' financial statements to comply with both the reporting requirements prescribed in the Private Training Regulation and the Chartered Professional Accountants of Canada (CPAC) Handbook standard, all financial statements prepared under CSRS 4200 must include the following note confirming that specific accounts are prepared on an accrual basis:
+13 New Notice to Reader standards: In order for institutions' financial statements to comply with both the reporting requirements prescribed in the Private Training Regulation and the Chartered Professional Accountants of Canada (CPAC) Handbook standard, all financial statements prepared under CSRS 4200 must include the following note confirming that specific accounts are prepared on an accrual basis: